Uncategorized

 6. Accommodations

-Disneyland Resort offers just three hotels on property; Paradise Pier, The Grand Californian and Disneyland Hotel.
+Disneyland Resort offers just three hotels on the property: Paradise Pier, The Grand Californian, and Disneyland Hotel.
 Don’t be discouraged if they’re all booked up when you want to visit.
-The Disneyland Resort has partnered with “Good Neighbor Hotels” to offer guest discounted rates and transportation to and from the parks.
+The Disneyland Resort has partnered with “Good Neighbor Hotels” to offer guests discounted rates and transportation to and from the parks.

 Walt Disney World has over 20 hotels to choose from for every budget.
-Hotels are broken up into three categories, Value, Moderate and Deluxe so you have plenty of options to suit your particular preference.
-Guest can choose from whimsically themed rooms and well appointed suites.
+Hotels are divided into three categories: Value, Moderate, and Deluxe, so you have plenty of options to suit your particular preference.
+Guests can choose from whimsically themed rooms and well-appointed suites.
 The best part of staying in a Walt Disney World Resort hotel is the free transportation — see number 8.

 5. Water Parks!

-This may totally surprise you but the closest water park to Disneyland is.. not worth mentioning.
-You might think that a visit to The Disneyland Resort in sunny Southern California would automatically mean water parks; sadly that’s not the case.
-Yes there are lots of thrills and shrills of the aquatic kind, they just don’t require swimwear.
+This may totally surprise you, but the closest water park to Disneyland is.. not worth mentioning.
+You might think visiting The Disneyland Resort in sunny Southern California would automatically mean water parks; sadly, that’s not the case.
+Yes, there are many thrills and shrills of the aquatic kind, they just don’t require swimwear.

 4. Disney Springs versus Downtown Disney